The pH value tells you if something is an acid, a base, or neutral.

 - hard and processed cheeses

 - grains, such as corn, rice, and wheat

-If you’re worried about acid wearing down bone, you can take small amounts of sodium bicarbonate.
-University of California, San Diego researchers suggest doses that are less than 5 grams.
-However, you shouldn’t take it during mealtimes because it can interfere with your digestion.
+You shouldn’t take sodium bicarbonate during mealtimes because it can interfere with your digestion.
 Getting enough dietary calcium, vitamin D, phosphorus, and magnesium may also be helpful for offsetting the negative effects of acid on your bone.

 Because waste products tend to be acidic, researchers at the University of California in San Diego suggest eating more sources of alkaline-producing foods, such as fruits and vegetables, at a 3-to-1 ratio.
 The pH of a food before you eat it is less important than what it turns into once it’s inside your body.